How to Find a Pair of Balls

-Now, I’m not picking on the original commenter here… but his comment, mainly because it has been given so many times by people as a reason for [insert medium to high profile blogger's name here] success and as an excuse for [insert blog reader's name here] inability to duplicate it due to some kind of inferred (almost “unfair”) “advantage”, spurred me to respond:
+Now, I'm not picking on the original commenter here, but the comment, mainly because it has been given so many times by people as a reason for [insert medium to high profile blogger's name here] success.
+And as an excuse for [insert blog reader's name here] inability to duplicate it due to some kind of inferred (almost “unfair”) “advantage,” spurred me to respond:

 And then, I closed my response with:

 There is no reason someone else can't build up their site same as I have with many of them, and use these tactics with four, five and six figure success.
 Except maybe their willingness to accept defeat.

 So, if you're someone who has been “accepting your defeat”, I have a message for you…